Informo/specs/content/information-distribution/source.md

 account to publish information.

-If the entity is a source (and not a sub-source), trust authorities certifying it as trustworthy **must** update their list of trusted entities by removing the previous user from it, and adding the new one to it.
+If the entity is a source (and not a sub-source), trust authorities certifying it as trustworthy **must** verify that the change comes from the source's original administrator (preferably using a different medium than Informo) and update their list of trusted entities by removing the previous user from it, and adding the new one to it.
 The signature associated with the new user **must** be generated from the new user's registration event.

 ### Linking between a source and its new user

+If the new user's registration event is signed by a cryptographic key it was using before the If the `signature` key from the `prev_user` key in the new user's registration event can be verified using a public cryptographic key that was already in the previous user's registration event's `sig_keys` key, then client implementations **must** consider the link between a source (or a sub-source) and its new user valid.

-Client implementations are in charge of asserting the validity of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.
+If such a condition couldn't be met, client implementations are in charge of asserting the validity of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.

 {{% notice tip %}}
 A suggested way to assert the validity of this link would be for a client